 As with a lot of my grilling marinades, I like to add a touch of sweetness to the mix.
 In this case it is brown sugar which balances the citrus flavor and also helps to get those appealing charred grill marks.
 Garlic, ginger and rosemary are all strong flavors but they play together very well in this nicely balanced marinade.
 It’s delicious with the mild flavor of center loin grilled pork but would be equally good on chicken, just be sure not to marinate for longer than an hour for the more delicate meat of chicken breasts.

-…and if you are looking for more BBQ and grilling ideas, we have dozens of recipes, including amazing homemade BBQ sauces in in our BBQ and Grilling recipe category.
+If you are looking for more BBQ and grilling ideas, we have dozens of recipes, including amazing homemade BBQ sauces in in our BBQ and Grilling recipe category.

 - 4 center loin pork chops